camilo-v/Publications/README.md

 Publications
 ============

-The below publications is a collection of research papers, book chapters, application notes, poster presentation, and conference talks.
+The publications below are a collection of research papers, book chapters, application notes, poster presentation, and conference talks.

 ## How To Get Started